 November 13, 2012 - Sheikh Ahmed Moaz al-Khatib is elected leader of the Syrian opposition collective, the National Coalition for Syrian Revolutionary and Opposition Forces.

-January 6, 2013 - Assad announces he will not step down and that his vision of Syria’s future includes a new constitution and an end to support for the opposition, which he calls terrorists.
+January 6, 2013 - Assad announces he will not step down and that his vision of Syria’s future includes a new constitution and an end to support for the opposition.
 The opposition refuses to work with Assad’s government.

-March 19, 2013 - The National Coalition for Syrian Revolutionary and Opposition Forces elects American-educated Ghassan Hitto as its prime minister.
-Though born in Damascus, Hitto has spent much of his life in the United States, and holds dual U.S. and Syrian citizenship.
+March 19, 2013 - The National Coalition for Syrian Revolutionary and Opposition Forces elects Ghassan Hitto as its prime minister.
+Though born in Damascus, Hitto has spent much of his life in the United States, and holds dual US and Syrian citizenship.

-May 27, 2013 - European Union nations end the arms embargo against the Syrian rebels.
+May 27, 2013 - EU nations end the arms embargo against the Syrian rebels.

-June 13, 2013 - The Obama Administration says that Syria has crossed a 'red line' with its use of chemical weapons, including the nerve agent sarin gas, against rebels and indicates that it will be stepping up its support of the rebels, who have been calling for the United States and others to provide arms need to battle Assad’s forces.
+June 13, 2013 - US President Barack Obama says that Syria has crossed a “red line” with its use of chemical weapons against rebels.
+His administration indicates that it will be stepping up its support of the rebels, who have been calling for the US and others to provide arms needed to battle Assad’s forces.

 July 6, 2013 - Ahmad Assi Jarba is elected the new leader of the Syrian National Coalition.

-August 22, 2013 - The United Nations and the United States call for an immediate investigation of Syrian activists’ claims that the Bashar al-Assad government used chemical weapons in an attack on civilians on August 21.
+August 22, 2013 - The UN and the US call for an immediate investigation of Syrian activists’ claims that the Assad government used chemical weapons in an attack on civilians on August 21.
 Anti-regime activist groups in Syria say more than 1,300 people were killed in the attack outside Damascus, many of them women and children.
-Video footage and witness reports appeared to bolster claims that chemical weapons were used.

 August 24, 2013 - Medical charity Doctors Without Borders announces that three hospitals near Damascus treated more than 3,000 patients suffering “neurotoxic symptoms” on August 21.
 Reportedly, 355 of the patients died.

-September 10, 2013 - In a speech before the U.S. public, President Obama says he will not, "put American boots on the ground in Syria" but does not rule out other military options.
+September 10, 2013 - In a speech, Obama says he will not “put American boots on the ground in Syria,” but does not rule out other military options.

-September 14, 2013 - The U.S. and Russia agree to a plan to eliminate chemical weapons in Syria.
+September 14, 2013 - The United States and Russia agree to a plan to eliminate chemical weapons in Syria.

-September 16, 2013 - U.N.
-Secretary-General Ban Ki-moon releases the report from chemical weapons inspectors who investigated the August 21 event.
-The inspectors say there is “clear and convincing evidence” that sarin was used.
+September 16, 2013 - The United Nations releases a report from chemical weapons inspectors who investigated the August 21 incident.
+Inspectors say there is “clear and convincing evidence” that sarin was used.

 September 20, 2013 - Syria releases an initial report on its chemical weapons program.

-September 27, 2013 - The U.N.
-Security Council passes a resolution requiring Syria to eliminate its arsenal of chemical weapons.
-President al-Assad says he will abide by the resolution.
+September 27, 2013 - The UN Security Council passes a resolution requiring Syria to eliminate its arsenal of chemical weapons.
+Assad says he will abide by the resolution.

-October 31, 2013 - The Organization for the Prohibition of Chemical Weapons announces that Syria has destroyed all its declared chemical weapons mixing, filling and production facilities.
+October 31, 2013 - The Organization for the Prohibition of Chemical Weapons announces that Syria has destroyed all its declared chemical weapons production facilities.

-November 25, 2013 - The U.N. announces that starting January 22 in Geneva, Switzerland, the Syrian government and an unknown number of opposition groups will meet at a “Geneva II” conference meant to broker an end to the Syrian civil war.
+November 25, 2013 - The United Nations announces that starting January 22 in Geneva, Switzerland, the Syrian government and an unknown number of opposition groups will meet at a “Geneva II” conference meant to broker an end to the Syrian civil war.

 January 20, 2014 - The Syria National Coalition announces it won’t participate in the Geneva II talks unless the United Nations rescinds its surprise invitation to Iran or Iran agrees to certain conditions.
-The U.N. later rescinds Iran’s invitation.
+The United Nations later rescinds Iran’s invitation.